bmaggiano/pizzanomics/README.md

 ## Testing

 The projects main operations are the ability for a chef to CREATE, READ, UPDATE, and DELETE pizzas as well as the ability for an owner to CREATE, READ, UPDATE, and DELETE ingredients.
 The main testing framework used is JEST and each one of these CRUD operations as well as user Authentication are tested individually.
+While using a test database was considered for this project, it was ultimately decided to just test against specific functionality using mocks for prisma functions and expected results rather than creating a separate test database.
+On bigger projects and companies I would absolutely suggest to have an entirely separate test database, test site, etc. to make sure only proper running code is executed in production.

 This project is also protected by Github's rulesets and those rules can be found in the tests.yml file.
 These tests must pass for a PR to go through.